Commuters on the MassPike pay tolls. Commuters on other major roads in Massachusetts do not. This is hardly fair.

 - Reconstruction or replacement of a bridge or tunnel or of a highway other than an interstate highway.

 Separately, Section 166 of Title 23 authorizes the tolling of HOV lanes so that they can double as SOV express lanes.
 There is also a pilot program that is limited to only three interstates nation-wide to fund reconstruction through tolls; those eligible are only those that “could not otherwise be adequately maintained or functionally improved without the collection of tolls.”
-Neither of these programs appears to be a real option for Massachusetts.
+Neither of these programs appears to be a real option for Massachusetts since our main interstates are in pretty good shape, although there all three slots are currently open in the interstate pilot program.

 The legislature mandated (in Sections 67 and 74 of the 2013 Transportation Finance Act) that MassDOT produce a plan for expanded tolling.
 That planning document, completed in December 2013, included a full vision for expanded tolling in Massachusetts but concluded that: